vicmaple/DFRobot_EC/README.md

 It will use variables to hold data until the microcontroller power off.

-It MAY be possible to use FlashStorage ( https://github.com/cmaglie/FlashStorage ) to emulate EEPROM and save data like that.
+It MAY be possible to use FlashStorage ( https://github.com/cmaglie/FlashStorage ) to emulate EEPROM by "burning" data onto the flash.
+(For the moment, I don't want to delve into this witchcraft.)

 Original README.md :